braziljs/eloquente-javascript/02_program_structure.md

 {{index grouping, "{} (block)"}}

-The statement below the `if` is wrapped in ((curly braces)) (`{` and `}`) in this example.
-Those can be used to group any number of statements into a single statement, called a _((block))_.
-You could also have omitted them in this case, since they only hold a single statement, but to avoid having to think about whether they are needed or not, most JavaScript programmers use them in every wrapped statement like this.
+The statement after the `if` is wrapped in ((braces)) (`{` and `}`) in this example.
+The braces can be used to group any number of statements into a single statement, called a _((block))_.
+You could also have omitted them in this case, since they hold only a single statement, but to avoid having to think about whether they are needed, most JavaScript programmers use them in every wrapped statement like this.
 We'll mostly follow that convention in this book, except for the occasional one-liner.